ivanrivaldi191/dev-ops/laravel/aws/deployNginx.md

 ```

 ## Setup SSL
-Don't forget to register you domain to your elastic IP address!
-Right now it should be able to accessed but it's still on http

 For the https part, you also have so many ways, for now I will demonstrate the nginx + certbot
 ```
 sudo apt install certbot